 Achieve Pixel-Perfect Implementation with Design Mirror for Figma

-I've lost count of how many times I've done this dance: write SwiftUI code, build, run the simulator, take a screenshot, paste it into Figma, overlay it on the design.
+I've lost count of how many times I've done this dance: write some CSS, refresh the browser, take a screenshot, paste it into Figma.
 I needed a better way.

 It's tedious.
 It's slow.
 And despite the effort, I'd still miss things—a padding that's 12px instead of 16px, a font weight that's slightly off.